bauman1922/bauman1922/README.md

 ## About Me

+- 🎓 Graduated from The Bauman Moscow State Technical University, BMSTU.
 - 🌱 Currently learning Python.
 - 💡 Seeking interesting projects to collaborate on and explore new technologies.